-One of the biggest clutter hotspots in our house is our pantry.
+One of the biggest clutter hotspots we’ve had to figure out how to organize in our house is our pantry.
 Don’t get me wrong – I’m very grateful to have the pantry, but I have the toughest time keeping it neat and organized.
 I’ve spent a lot of time on pantry organization, and I’ve come to the realization that I’m going to have to constantly be re-working it to make it work for our family.
 Luckily, I stumbled upon a way to quickly organize the pantry.

 One thing I’ve been doing lately is using containers to house like-items together.
 As I’ve been decluttering the rest of our house, I’ve come upon a lot of old organizing bins that we don’t need any more.
 Any time I find one, I look to see if I could use it in our pantry.
 If you don’t have a Target/Container Store-buying issue like I do, you could use shoe boxes or something similar to store group items together.